Your Digital Green Thumb: The Importance of Website Maintenance

 All of that trouble, time and expense can easily be avoided by completing regular security patching.
 If you don’t have a developer on staff to manage your website maintenance, you can work with a support partner that can do it for you.
 Forum One’s dedicated support team currently manages security patching, hosting and website support for over 50 organizations.

 Maintenance best practices

-- Get notifications about security releases:
+- Sign up to receive notifications about upcoming security releases:

 - Implement critical or highly-critical security patches 1-2 days from their release

 - Implement non-critical security patches within a week of their release

 Forum One’s support team is here to help.
 Get in touch today, and we can make sure your site is up-to-date and running smoothly.